Auditable Events

 This should new generate three different audit log entries, with the Event ID

-representing configuration changes for system
+representing configuration changes for system, which would be

-.
+0x5000000000080000.
 Therefore, the generated audit log entries would look

 something like this: